 The first thing we’ll want to do to prepare for the .eipb file import is to set up a new Working Directory.
 We do this so that we can import the sample files that come with the .eipb files.

-Select the Browse button and using the icon buttons (Up One Level, Home, etc.) navigate to the location of your choosing for a new Working Directory (this can be anywhere on your computer).
+Select the Create New button and using the icon buttons (Up One Level, Home, etc.) navigate to the location of your choosing for a new Working Directory (this can be anywhere on your computer).
 I select my eiConsole’s contents folder, use the Create New Folder icon to create a new folder, and enter a name.
 For ease of reference in this tutorial, I name it “eip-root”.
 (You can name the folder anything you choose.)
 I then select it and click Open.

 Make note of your new Working Directory path in the drop-down (under File Management, next to the Browse button.)

 What you will want to do now is to open the sample files that you will need for this tutorial.
 From the File menu at the top, Select the Import Working Directory/Route/Format from the drop-down and click.

 When the Import Route/Format Package window opens, navigate to the location of the downloaded eiConsole .eipb file (mine was on my Desktop in a folder called PilotFish Downloads.)
 I select it and click Open.

 The Package Import window will open.
 Select the Working Directory (in this instance there is only one file – make sure it is checked).
 Then, click the Import Selected button.

 In some cases, a warning popup will appear asking if you want to replace an existing extension module with one from the bundle.
 Simple press Replace All to accept all the extension modules from the bundle.